 There are some great accessories out there for your VW Transporter Interiors.
 Some great ideas to pimp your ride include:

 VW Transporter Camper Interior

 While this is an exciting time, designing your VW Transporter Interior when converting a campervan can be fairly overwhelming.
 There are lots of decisions to make and manufacturers to choose from.
 The key things to choose from boil down to:

 - Toilet options

 There are ways of including both a toilet and shower inside the VW Camper.
-The toilet usually gets placed in a purpose built cupboard underneath the bed.
+The toilet usually gets placed in a purpose-built cupboard underneath the bed.
 You would then pull it out to use the facilities.
-While not glamorous, it’s good to have an option when it’s pouring with rain and the campsite toilets are miles away!
+While not glamorous, it’s good to have an option when it’s pouring rain and the campsite toilets are miles away!

 The campervan showers usually get fitted into the rear of the van.
 We use the tailgate to hang the shower head.
 This creates a really cool alfresco shower.
 Perfect for washing sand off after trips to the beach or cleaning muddy paws.

 A VW Transporter Camper can seat up to 6 people.
 This is done by having a bench seat in the front of the van and a 3-seater RIB bed in the rear of the conversion.
 In our standard conversion, we fit.